graphcommerce-org/graphcommerce/docs/magento/implementing-payment-gateways.md

   This will should be a fully qualified URL: `https://mydomain.com/checkout/payment?token=$TOKEN`
   $TOKEN will be repaced with the payment gateway token.

+  This information should be stored in the database (encryped if required)
   """
   return_url: String!
   """
   Payment gateway can accept any custom field, for example an issuer or any additional information that can be configured in the checkout.

+  This information should be stored in the database (encryped if required)
   """
   custom_field: String
 }